 As you can see, I put a different hand embroidered flower napkin on each place setting.
 These napkins are very special to me since they were a gift from my mother-in-law who we lost this past summer.
 She embroidered the napkins when my husband was a baby and I feel honored to have them in my possession.
 If you want to see how I decorated with them last year, see my vintage Valentine’s vignettes.

-Even though my embroidered napkins are one of a kind, I found these beautiful napkins which have a similar look!
+Even though my embroidered napkins are one of a kind, I found these beautiful napkins are similar.

 In the photo above, you can see another window pane mirror hanging on the wall.
 Originally, I bought two mirrors thinking that I would hang them somewhere together but I changed my mind.
 Luckily, I came up with the idea to use one for my flower centerpiece…because returning purchases is one of my least favorite things to do!
 Sometimes, it’s fun to re-purpose things in an unconventional way anyway.